Daksharma90/Mixed_Language_Detection_Hindi-Marathi/README.md

 One model is for romanized and other one is for native and I have combined both models to get best results for mixed hindi marathi sentences whether written in romanized form or Native form.

-You can use the code.py to test the model or visit the live app on streamlit:
+You can use the code.py to test the model

+or
+# Visit the live app on streamlit:

 https://mixedlanguagedetectionhindi-marathi-wzgid7rcsbyloxag6vvozv.streamlit.app